Materials-Consortia/OPTIMADE/optimade.rst

 Resource objects that MAY be present under the Links endpoint.

 Either none or a single :object:`parent` object MAY be present as part of the :field:`data` array.
-The :object:`parent` object represents a "link" to the OPTiMaDe implementation exactly one layer **above** the current implementation's layer.
+The :object:`parent` object represents a "link" to the OPTIMADE implementation exactly one layer **above** the current implementation's layer.

 Any number of :object:`child` objects MAY be present as part of the :field:`data` array.
-A :object:`child` object represents a "link" to an OPTiMaDe implementation exactly one layer **below** the current implementation's layer.
+A :object:`child` object represents a "link" to an OPTIMADE implementation exactly one layer **below** the current implementation's layer.

     **Note**: The RECOMMENDED number of layers is two.